×

 • Changes in handwriting (typically it becomes smaller and less clear).

-Symptoms of Parkinson’s that are not related to movement include changes in thinking, including a shorter attention span, memory loss, and unclear speech.
+Symptoms of Parkinson’s that are not related to movement include changes in thinking, including a shorter attention span, memory loss and unclear speech.
 Those affected might also experience mood and sleep disorders.
-Other physical symptoms include constipation, fatigue, dizziness, and loss of taste or smell.
+Other physical symptoms include constipation, fatigue, dizziness and loss of taste or smell.

-The actual symptoms, and the how rapidly they become worse, vary between those with Parkinson’s.
+The actual symptoms, and how rapidly they become worse, vary between those with Parkinson’s.
 The first three symptoms listed above are the most typical of the condition and doctors look out for at least two of them before confirming a diagnosis of Parkinson’s.

 Initially, however, symptoms of the disorder may be hardly noticeable and the non-movement symptoms usually set in before the changes in movement become evident.
 This means the brain changes are fairly advanced by the time Parkinson’s is diagnosed.